Ian Happ Player Props: Cubs vs. Guardians

 Ian Happ At The Plate

-- Happ has driven home a run in 22 games this year (27.8%), including more than one RBI in 13.9% of his games and producing three or more of his team's runs on four occasions..
+- In 22 games this season (27.5%), Happ has picked up an RBI, and in 11 of those games (13.8%) he had more than one.
+He has also driven home three or more of his team's runs in four contests.

-- He has scored in 30.4% of his games this year, with two or more runs scored in 7.6%.
+- He has scored in 24 games this season (30.0%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.